 The coronavirus pandemic is upending lives in so many ways.

-It’s normal to feel stressed out and anxious when life gets hard.
+It’s normal to feel more stressed and anxious when life gets worse.

-But how can you stay upbeat and lower your stress level in the age of the coronavirus?
+But how can you stay upbeat while lowering your stress level in the age of the coronavirus?

 - Eat healthy food

 - Get adequate sleep

 - Maintain physical distance, but stay in touch with friends and family

 - Meditate or take active measures to manage stress

 - Don’t take recreational drugs or abuse alcohol

 - If you feel overwhelmed, talk to a mental health care professional

 But how do you DO these things?